 Make sure your portfolio and resume are up-to-date

 We don’t just mean that your latest positions and projects should be present and accounted for—we also mean that they should be current with the UI industry.
-If you feel like your portfolio needs some examples of storyboarding, make it a personal project and add it.
+If you feel like your portfolio needs some examples of UI storyboarding, make it a personal project and add it.
 Think you’re missing animation skills in your repertoire?
 Then take an animation specialization course on the side and put it on your resume.

 If your application materials feel in some ways outdated, this will make them less eye-catching.